-The Applicant has complied with all submittal and noticing requirements, and a pre-submittal public meeting was held on October 17, 2024.
-Minutes from this meeting captured community questions regarding details of the building architecture, anticipated building uses, bedroom unit mix, and construction schedule.
-The Applicant team provided responses to questions posed.
+The Applicant has complied with all submittal and noticing requirements for each Application, including hosting a pre-submittal public meeting on October 17, 2024 for the Site Plan.
+A presubmittal community meeting for the Preliminary Plan Amendment was not required.
+Minutes from the Site Plan pre-submission community meeting captured questions regarding details of the building architecture, anticipated building uses, bedroom unit mix, and construction schedule.
+The Applicant team provided responses to questions posed as reflected in Attachment F.